Dynamics of Quantum Chiral Solitons: Quantum solitons

 and the connection with Thirring's model with $\kappa=1$ becomes evident after relabeling operators:

-which leads to,
+which leads to

-with,
+with

-Similar to the Thirring model, the non-interacting sector of \(\hat{H}_{\mathrm{eff}}\) describes two gapped fermions with the chemical determined by the magnetic field.
+Similar to the Thirring model, the noninteracting sector of \(\hat{H}_{\mathrm{eff}}\) describes two gapped fermions with the chemical potential determined by the magnetic field.
 A quantum phase transition occurs when the chemical potential reaches the bottom of the soliton band.
 Owing to the \(\mathrm{U}(1)\) invariance of \(\hat{H}_{\mathrm{eff}}\), associated with the conservation of soliton charge, the corresponding critical point is a free-fermion fixed point (\(\kappa = 1\)) characterized by a correlation-length exponent \(\nu = 1/2\) and a dynamical exponent \(z = 2\), reflecting the quadratic dispersion of the free fermions.

 The interaction terms in \(\hat{H}_{\mathrm{eff}}^{\mathrm{int}}\) are irrelevant under the renormalization group because the no–double-occupancy constraint forces them to involve spatial derivatives in the continuum limit.
 Beyond the critical point, however, once the bottom of the conduction band is populated and a finite fermion density develops, these interactions become marginally relevant.
-The system then enters a Tomonaga--Luttinger liquid phase with Luttinger parameter \(\kappa < 1\) in the presence of repulsive interactions.
+The system then enters a Tomonaga-Luttinger liquid phase with Luttinger parameter \(\kappa < 1\) in the presence of repulsive interactions.

-While the massive Thirring model~\eqref{eq:HmT1} and $\hat{H}_{\mathrm{eff}}$~\eqref{eq:Heff} share the same universal low-energy physics, it is nevertheless instructive to examine their qualitative and quantitative differences.
-Such a comparison clarifies the role of quantum fluctuations and of the higher-order terms in the gradient expansion leading to the Sine–Gordon field theory, which are not fully captured by traditional semiclassical treatments.
-As we will show in the following sections, these non-universal aspects play a crucial role in achieving a quantitative description of the soliton dynamics and in guiding the experimental characterization of the phenomena under study.
+While the massive Thirring model in ~\eqref{eq:HmT1} and in $\hat{H}_{\mathrm{eff}}$~\eqref{eq:Heff} share the same universal low-energy physics, it is nevertheless instructive to examine their qualitative and quantitative differences.
+Such a comparison clarifies the role of quantum fluctuations and of the higher-order terms in the gradient expansion leading to the sine–Gordon field theory, which is not fully captured by traditional semiclassical treatments.
+As we will show in the following sections, these nonuniversal aspects play a crucial role in achieving a quantitative description of the soliton dynamics and in guiding the experimental characterization of the phenomena under study.